randalln1140/randalln1140/README.md

 ### Hi there, thank you for stumbling upon my realm 👋
 I order Uber Eats 6 times a week and watch K-Drama for fun.
-I feel like coding is like assembling Ikea furniture except the instruction is in Swedish: you often have to go back and check how you missplace some bolts, but when you complete the construction...
+Coding is like assembling Ikea furniture except the instruction is in Swedish: you often have to go back and check how you missplace some bolts, but when you complete the construction...
 WOW, just WOW!

 <!--